Controlling Type II Diabetes - Diabetes Treatment Plan

 insurance provider to see if they will cover at least part of the cost.

-Exercise is also an important part of controlling Type 2 diabetes.
+Exercise is also an important part of controlling type 2 diabetes.

-Exercise lowers blood sugar, improves cholesterol, lowers blood pressure,
+lowers blood sugar, improves cholesterol, lowers blood pressure,

 improves circulation, and even acts as a mood enhancer.